 Caffrey played four seasons with the Long Island Rough Riders after a four-year college career at Adelphi University.
 Caffrey’s experience also includes roles as the director of coaching with the Rough Riders from 2003-05 and head coach and assistant athletic director with Suffolk County (New York) Community College from 2002-07.

 Caffrey holds a United States Soccer Federation “A” License as well as certifications as a strength and conditioning specialist (National Strength & Conditioning Association) and functional movement specialist (Functional Movement Systems).
 He also carries Master’s degrees in Business Administration and Physical Education.

-Gage enters his first season with Dynamo in 2015 after spending the that last three seasons as the operations assistant for University of Virginia men's soccer program.
+Gage enters his fourth season with Dynamo in 2018 after spending three seasons as the operations assistant for University of Virginia men's soccer program.
 His responsibilities with UVA included all aspects of video editing and performance analysis while assisting the coaching staff with day-to-day soccer operations.

 Virginia reached the NCAA College Cup in each of his three seasons at UVA, including the 2014 campaign when the Cavaliers claimed the NCAA Division I National Championship.

 Prior to coming to Virginia, Gage served as the assistant first-team technical assistant with the Sheffield Wednesday Football Club in Sheffield, United Kingdom.
 His responsibilities included opposition scouting and analysis, production of scouting reports, highlighting key tactical concepts, potential areas of weakness and production of pre-match presentation for players and staff.